aai-institute/pyDVL/docs/value/shapley.md

 ### Group testing

-An alternative approach introduced in [@jia_efficient_2019a] first approximates the differences of values with a Monte Carlo sum.
+An alternative method for the approximation of Shapley values introduced in [@jia_efficient_2019a] first estimates the differences of values with a Monte Carlo sum.
 With

 $$\hat{\Delta}_{i j} \approx v_i - v_j,$$